A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Results and Analysis

-In Fig.\ref{figPT} (a) and (b), the phase structure of SM and BSM Higgs fields corresponding to BP 1 is shown as an example of Type A phase transition.
-From Fig.\ref{figPT}, we see that there is a single step first order phase transition at the critical temperature $T_{c}$=107.71 GeV along both the field directions.
-The transition is strong along SM Higgs direction with the value of order parameter $\zeta_{c,1}$ = 1.105, and the transition is weak along BSM Higgs direction with the value of order parameter $\zeta_{c,2}$ = 0.103.
-We represent a two step phase transition as an example of Type B phase transition in Fig.\ref{figPT} (c) and (d).
-The phase structure of both the SM and BSM Higgs fields are shown.
-In the first step, there is a phase transition along BSM Higgs field direction at the critical temperature $T_{c}$ = 491.16 GeV.
-In the second step, there is a second order phase transition in both the field directions.
-It would be extremely useful if we got to know the dependence of the different model parameters on the strength of the phase transition.
-For this purpose, we have shown the role of different model parameters on the strength of the phase transition along SM Higgs direction in Fig.\ref{paraPT}.
-The left panel of Fig.\ref{paraPT} shows that with an increase of $M_{h_{2}}$, the phase transition strength increases, while we see the reverse effect for $v_{\phi}$ in the right panel.
-The increase of $M_{h_{2}}$ leads to the increase of the parameter $\lambda_{H\Phi}$ from Eq.\ref{eq:lambda_para}.
-From Fig.\ref{res_mh2_lmbd_etaB} (a), we see that such value of large $\lambda_{H\Phi}$ is violating the BAU for a higher value of $M_{h_{2}}$.
-Thus we could not find any parameter space that satisfies SFOPT along SM Higgs direction (or SFOEWPT) along with the baryon asymmetry of the Universe.
-We still found a parameter space where both Leptogenesis and Dark Matter phenomenology along with SFOPT can be studied which is shown in Fig.\ref{res_mh2_lmbd_etaB} (c) and (d).
-BP 3 and BP 4 of Table.\ref{table_BP} and their neighborhood fall in the common parameter space.
-The phase transition in that region is thus first order strong along the BSM Higgs field direction.
+In Fig.\ref{figPT} (a) and (b), the phase structure of SM Higgs and BSM Higgs fields, respectively, corresponding to BP1, is shown as an example of a Type I phase transition.
+From Fig.\ref{figPT}, we see that there is a single step first order phase transition at the critical temperature $T_{c}$=106.9 GeV along both $h_{1}$ and $h_{2}$ field directions.
+The transition is strong along SM Higgs direction with the order parameter $\zeta_{c,1}$ = 1.075, and the transition is weak along BSM Higgs direction with the order parameter $\zeta_{c,2}$ = 0.097.
+In Fig.\ref{figPT} (c) and (d), the phase structure of SM Higgs and BSM Higgs fields, respectively, corresponding to BP3, is shown as an example of a Type II phase transition.
+A type II phase transition is a two-step phase transition.
+In the first step, there is a phase transition along BSM Higgs field direction at the critical temperature $T_{c}$ = 430.27 GeV.
+But there is no phase transition along the SM Higgs direction.
+In the second step, there is a second order phase transition in both $h_{1}$ and $h_{2}$ field directions.

+{In Table \ref{table_BP}, we observe that for benchmark points BP1 and BP2, the model predicted baryon asymmetry is excessively large, and neighbourhood scans of those benchmark points also yield the baryon asymmetry that significantly exceeds the observed limit.
+For benchmark points BP3 to BP7, the baryon asymmetry aligns with the observed BAU, and their neighborhood scans can reproduce the observed BAU.
+All benchmark points show under-abundant relic density, but only BP2 satisfies both the direct and indirect DM detection constraints.}

-\\ SFOPT leads to a background for the formation of stochastic Gravitational waves.
-The GW spectrum corresponding to the Benchmark Points are given in Fig.\ref{GW} where the proposed sensitivities of the upcoming detectors U-DECIGO \cite{PhysRevD.73.064006}, U-DECIGO-corr \cite{Yagi_2011} are depicted.
+SFOPT provides a background for the formation of stochastic gravitational waves.
+The GW spectrum corresponding to the benchmark points is given in Fig.\ref{GW}, where the proposed sensitivities of the upcoming detectors DECIGO-corr, U-DECIGO, U-DECIGO-corr are depicted \cite{PhysRevD.73.064006,Yagi_2011}.